 A Healing Separation May Save Your Marriage

-To make your time apart a truly healing experience you need some structure.
+To make your time apart a truly healing experience structure is needed.

-- How much time will you spend together?
+- How much time do you want to spend together?

 - Are dating-type relationships allowed?

-- And most importantly, how will you use the time to grow and change?
+- And most importantly, how will you each use the time to grow and change?

-I have created a very thorough Healing Separation Agreement that will help you design a separation time that allows you to relax.
-It covers most everything to eliminate gray areas that can cause needless conflict and confusion.
-Note:.
+(This is NOT a legal document.
 If you want something to file with the court please consult an attorney who can help you with a Legal Separation Agreement.
 I can recommend several Colorado-based attorneys who are non-conflictual and very helpful.
-If you’re out of Colorado I suggest you check with your local Bar Association.
+If you’re out of Colorado I suggest you check with your local Bar Association.)

-You may also want to consider a Relationship Assessment to pinpoint trouble spots and identify your strengths.
-Learn more here.
+You may also want to consider my 90-minute, Relationship Assessment to identify your trouble spots and your strengths.